 A Brief History of Audio Effects

 Modern day effects are all a result of the evolution of technology and the advent of recorded sound.
-Around the Mid 1940′s recording engineers started to use reel to reel tape machines to create delays, echos and sound effects.
+Around the Mid 1940′s recording engineers started to use reel to reel tape machines to create delays, echoes, and sound effects.
 In addition to tape, microphone placement and movement were found to create sounds that had not previously been recorded.
-In 1948 Harry DeArmond, creator of the first guitar pickup, created the first stand-alone effects processor called the Trem-Trol by running the electric current of the signal through liquid to create a tremolo sound.
+In 1948 Harry DeArmond, creator of the first guitar pickup created the first stand-alone effects processor called the Trem-Trol by running the electric current of the signal through liquid to create a tremolo sound.
 This device was used by Bo Diddley and led to more development in the guitar industry of the 1940′s and 50′s where guitar amplifiers started to introduce vibrato and reverb effects.
-Reverb was initially created by driving an electrical signal into a metal plate or spring to create multiple echos or reflections of a sound.
+Reverb was initially created by driving an electrical signal into a metal plate or spring to create multiple echoes or reflections of a sound.

 Back in the studio, recording engineers started to use echo chambers to create echo effects or a unique tone to their recordings.
 Echo chambers were usually long, low rectangular spaces made from sound-reflective materials such as concrete.
 They were fitted with a loudspeaker at one end and a microphone at the other to create an echo effect that was used on many recordings to enhance vocals.
 As they were often custom-made, these echo chambers became the sound signature of a given studio at that time.
-As technology developed, many reverb devices allowed for electronic re-creation of the echo chamber effect.
-Equalizers and compressors arrived in the studio in the 1950′s and 60′s with the Pultec equalizer which defined the sound of many recordings of that era.
+As technology developed, many reverb devices allowed for an electronic re-creation of the echo chamber effect.
+Equalizers and compressors arrived in the studio in the 1950′s and 60′s with the Pultec equalizer, which defined the sound of many recordings of that era.

 Hardware and Software Effects